oracle/weblogic-monitoring-exporter/README.md

 ## Access the metrics

-Once the exporter is configured, a GET to `http://localhost:8080/metrics` (or whatever port was chosen) will return the current metrics.
+After the exporter is configured, a GET to `http://localhost:8080/metrics` (or whatever port was chosen) will return the current metrics.

-## Building a docker image
+## Building a Docker image

 If Docker is installed, you can build the image with the following command.